 How Qualcomm drives collaboration between MediaTek and Intel?

 “We just hit it off immediately.”
-CEO of MediaTek Rick Tsai said at a press conference that they best fit each other because Intel is leading the PC chip market and MediaTek is doing well in 5G chip development.
+CEO of MediaTek Rick Tsai said at a press conference that the companies fit each other because Intel is leading the PC chip market and MediaTek is rising in 5G chip development.

 It is way beyond the market’s imagination that MediaTek decides to step into PC chip market.
 MediaTek is the second biggest smart phone chip provider, just right after Qualcomm.

-“MediaTek has been saying that their 5G mmWave chips will be ready in 2020, and they will be looking at non-smart phone markets.
-But no one knows what their ‘non-smart phone markets’ imply.
+“MediaTek has been saying their 5G mmWave chips will be ready in 2020, and they will be also targeting at non-smart phone markets.
+But no one knew what their ‘non-smart phone markets’ implied.
 Some even guessed if it would be small base station,” said an analyst with an American investment research company who doesn’t want to be named due to company policy.
 MediaTek gives the answer: 5G modem in PC.

-Rick Tsai told Business Weekly at the press conference: “Semiconductor industry is a very globalized industry.
-It’s pretty natural to see a good company working with another good company.”
+“Semiconductor industry is a very globalized industry.
+It’s pretty natural to see a good company working with another good company,” Tsai told Business Weekly at the press conference.